Hello & Welcome!

 The intermodal experiences I call upon for myself and my clients are those same enduring forces revealed to me in my name: Earth, Creativity, and Spirit.

-The experiences I offer my clients are those presented by the spontaneous, magical union that occurs when these three powers combine, interact, and play; physical expressions I call Sacred Arts Medicine Experiences (S.A.M.E.).
+The experiences I offer my clients are those presented by the spontaneous, magical union that occurs when these three powers combine, interact, and play; physical expressions I call Terra Energy Arts Medicine (TEAM) Experiences.

 My art, my work, and my commitment is to cultivate these expressive experiences for myself and others and to open and offer them to the world with love, humility, and wonder.